gSchool/ada-CS-Fundamentals-Internship/01-Problem-Solving-And-Big-O/01-problem-solving.md

 When we look at a given problem we need to understand what our code is expected to do.
 Without solid understanding of our requirements we might write code which does not fully address the problem or even write a solution to a different problem entirely!

 With an industry problem, this may involve talking to "customers," which could be company clients, or members of our or another team which will use the code.
 It could also involve talking through requirements with the team or a product manager.
 This typically involves writing *user stories* which are a set of requirements for a given problem.
 These user stories are often written in a language called *use case* which is a set of requirements for a given use case.

 For example, a user story might be:

-- As a user, I want to be able to click on a button to add a new item to my shopping cart in order to assemble an order.
+* As a user, I want to be able to click on a button to add a new item to my shopping cart in order to assemble an order.

 Typically user stories are written in the template:  As a `<type of end user>` I want to be able to `<some sort of action>` in order to `<some kind of outcome>`.
 This may also include a longer-term goal such as the above assembling of an order.

 These user stories allow us to assemble requirements to meet the needs of the end user and ensure that we know what our code must do.

-In an interview problem like the above, we would need to carefully examine the question and ask the interviewer followup questions to make sure we understand what is expected.
+In an interview problem like the above, we need to carefully examine the question and ask the interviewer followup questions to make sure we understand what is expected.

 In this interview problem we can examine the language and figure out that we need to:

-- Write a function named `minimum_sub_list_length`
+* Write a function named `minimum_sub_list_length`
-- The function should take in a list of positive numbers and an integer as parameters
+* The function should take in a list of positive numbers and an integer as parameters
-- The function should find the smallest length of a contiguous sublist of the given list which adds up to the given integer
+* The function should find the smallest length of a contiguous sublist of the given list which adds up to the given integer

 The 1st two points are clear, but the third is a little more tricky.
 We need to understand some of the terminology used in the problem.
 Using Google or your own knowledge answer the following.

 ### !challenge